 Tim is committed to large-scale, immersive projects that put listeners at the center of the musical experience.
 In 2017 he co-directed David Lang’s crowd out, which drew a choir of 1000 untrained singers from 43 of Chicago’s 50 wards.
-In 2020 he will direct Pulitzer Prize-finalist Christopher Cerrone’s The Last Message Received, a new work finding beauty and struggle in modern communication.
+He is planning future collaborations with Alice Chance, Annika Socolofsky and Christopher Cerrone (The Last Message Received).

-He lives in Chicago with his wife Julie, Artistic Director of Filament Theatre, and with their badly behaved orange cat.
+He lives in Chicago with his wife Julie, Artistic Director of Filament Theatre, and their son Ellis.
 On a sunny afternoon Tim might dream of ghostwriting a musician’s biography, of sketching landscapes, of writing a crime novel…